Made with homemade strawberry jam and an easy-to-prep dough, these Strawberry Breakfast Tarts are way more delicious than regular old Pop-Tarts!

 Do you remember your first cookbook?
 Mine was the 12th edition of the Better Homes and Gardens New Cook Book back when I was in college in 2003.
 My mom always dates and writes notes in books that she gifts me, which I absolutely love because it helps me remember a little bit of the gift's history.

 In this one, she wrote, "May you always live with love, eat with love, and cook with love- these are life's greatest pleasures."
-Considering pasta with butter and parmesan cheese is pretty much the ONLY thing I cooked in college and neither my mom nor I had any idea I would some day start a food blog, the "cooking" part of these words probably didn't mean a ton to me at the time (ugh, does this mean you're going to take away my college meal plan??).
+Considering pasta with butter and parmesan cheese is pretty much the ONLY thing I cooked in college and neither my mom nor I had any idea I would some day start a food blog, the "cooking" part of these words probably didn't mean a ton to me at the time.

 But reading them back 15 years later (omg how old am I?!), it brings me so much happiness to know that I'm doing all of these things in a major way.